GitHub is the home for software development, where developers collaborate to build some of the world’s most important software.

 Our team develops and operates the new code scanning product that’s part of GitHub’s Advanced Security offering.
 Code scanning uses world-class static analysis research and technology to deeply analyze code, enabling the early detection of security vulnerabilities and other bugs that testing and day-to-day use have missed.

-For this role, we’re looking for an experienced software engineering manager with
+For this role, we’re looking for an experienced software engineer who

-- a passion for fostering good engineering practices, tools, and processes
+- is passionate about quality, and fostering good engineering practices and processes

 Who We Are: